Increasing access to greenspaces in the North Chilterns

 Applications for Defra Access for All funding in 2025/26 are now open.
 We are seeking ideas and expressions of interest for potential projects and would love to hear from you.

-The workshop was a chance to celebrate the exciting announcement that Luton Council has been successful with their 3-year, £1million Nature Towns and Cities bid, which will commence in January 2026.
+The workshop was a chance to celebrate the exciting announcement that Luton Council has been successful with its three-year, £1 million Nature Towns and Cities bid to the National Lottery Heritage Fund.
+The project which will commence in January 2026, and we are delighted to be a strategic partner on the project.

 Many of the organisations present at the workshop were involved with the bid and will work together to deliver a programme of community outreach, nature-based solutions, skills training, and volunteering opportunities across three green corridors, linking Luton and the wider Chilterns countryside.

-The project will also fund a Collaborative Targeted Outreach Programme in Luton, recommended as a result of the groundbreaking Chalkscapes research published last year – which identified barriers to diverse communities accessing greenspaces and the countryside.
+The project will also fund a Collaborative Targeted Outreach Programme in Luton, recommended as a result of the groundbreaking Chalkscapes research – commissioned by the Chilterns National Landscape and published last year – which identified barriers to diverse communities accessing greenspaces and the countryside.

 Related news